nbora0911/bora-notes/README.md

 1. I Feel Bad About My Neck: And Other Thoughts on Being a Woman
 1. Data Feminism WIP
 1. A random walk down wall street WIP
-1. Her Own Words WIP
 1. Designing Data Intensive Applications WIP
-1. Elm and the Big Hoom
+1. Elm and the Big Hoom WIP